parallaxinc/propgcc/release/README_CYGWIN.txt

-To install:

-1. Copy the propgcc directory to the root directory of the C drive.

-2. Open a command prompt window and go into the propgcc directory.

-   C:\>cd propgcc
-   C:\propgcc>

-3. Run the batch file "setpath" to add the bin directories to the PATH.
-   This must be done every time a new command window is started.

-   C:\propgcc>setpath
+To install and use this package for use with Cygwin, please move or copy the propeller directory to /usr/local.

+$ mv propeller /usr/local/.
+$ PATH=/usr/local/propeller/bin:$PATH

+Add the PATH setting to your .bashrc file for future use.

-There are some demo programs located in the demos directory.
+There are a few demo programs located in the demos directory.
 You can build all the demo programs by going into the demos directory and typing make.
 If you want to build a specific program you can run make from the directory for that program.